There are four documents as well as specific food product legislation that need to be considered when interpreting microbiological results.

 These two documents should be used for various foods not covered in standard 1.6.1 or specific food product legislation.

-When sampling ready-to eat foods then the following two documents also apply:
+When sampling ready-to eat foods then the following two documents may be referenced:

 The documents in this section are not part of legislation.
 However, when no standard exists in law, food businesses may use these guidance limits to help verify the microbiological safety of a manufacturing process or the safety of the food.